Menu

 Lidocaine 1% injection 5ml 10 1

-Methylprednisolone 40mg/1ml Vial 2
+Methylprednisolone 40mg/1ml vial Vial 2

 Methylprednisolone 40mg/1ml plus Lidocaine Vial 2